 - The Fellow will be able to demonstrate competency performing, interpreting and dictating all pediatric radiology procedures with all modalities, including CT, MRI, ultrasound, fluoroscopy, nuclear medicine, and plain radiography.

-- The Fellow will discuss ideas for research project with fellowship director during the 1st month of the fellowship; begin performing the research and collecting data the second month of the fellowship; submit abstract for paper and poster to Society for Pediatric Radiology Annual meeting for paper and poster (or other national radiology conference).
+- The Fellow will discuss ideas for research project with fellowship director during the 1st month of the fellowship; begin performing the research and collecting data the second month of the fellowship; submit abstract for paper and poster to Society for Pediatric Radiology Annual meeting (or other national radiology conference).
 Abstract deadline is approximately October (fourth month) of the fellowship for the Society for Pediatric Radiology meeting.
 Complete paper and/or poster of project by March (ninth month) of the fellowship year.

 - The Fellow will work with Radiologist residents, Pediatric residents and medical students in the Radiology Department.